Creating space in your life

 9. Create space by going on a digital detox.
 Be diligent in your use of technology.
 After determining your short list of minimalist apps and useful online sites and services, cut out the rest.
 The pervasiveness of devices leads to an overload of stimuli that distracts and disengages.

 10. Create space by being mindful and in the moment.
 You can’t change the past or predict the future, so try not to let what was or what could be disrupt what is.
 Live in the present and be appreciative of right now, since it’s what you can control.
+This could mean creating space for yoga, exercise, or simply time for stillness.

 11. Create space by overcoming scarcity thinking.
 Stop assuming there aren’t enough resources to go around, and that you have to take from others to have for yourself.
 Get out of the fixed pie mindset and think more abundantly.
+By getting away from your own limitations, it will feel like the world expands and provides more space for you to do well mentally and physically.

 12. Create space by indulging in simple pleasures.
 Life feels richer when you start to appreciate the little things.
 What you take for granted are likely to be the very things that add happiness to your life.
 Indulge in them often.